Learn About New Jersey Laws on Fraud and the New Jersey Fraudulent Transfer Act

 THE KEY CONCEPTS IN THE NJ FRAUDULENT TRANSFER LAW TO UNDERSTAND ARE CONSIDERATION AND”REASONABLY EQUIVALENT VALUE”

 The term “value” is critical when evaluating whether or not there has been a fraudulent transfer in New Jersey.
 The law also has adopted the concept of “reasonably equivalent value”.

 Under the law, a fraudulent act exists when a debtor transfers ownership in property to another with the actual intent to hinder, delay, or defraud a creditor of the debtor.”
 Proving the fraudulent intent of the debtor is necessary under one provision of the law.

-In NJ our courts will consider any of the above factors to establish a fraudulent transfer.
-As previously stated, there need not exist all eleven enumerated factors to exist fraudulent intent to exist.
+In NJ, our courts will consider any of the above factors to establish a fraudulent transfer.
+As previously stated, not all eleven factors must exist to successfully bring a case.

 If you believe a debtor of yours has perpetrated a fraudulent transfer, you have the burden of proving that the transfer was intentionally fraudulent.
 This burden of proof requires that an experienced and capable NJ business law attorney evaluate the facts of your case.
 If you are a debtor being sued or a creditor who has been defrauded, contact Fredrick P. Niemann, Esq. at (855) 376-5291 or email him at firstname.lastname@example.org for a consultation to discuss and analyze your individual case.